nguyenducnhaty/Learn_ML_in_6_Months/Data Science/1. IBM Data Science/3. Data Science Methodology/README.md

 <h3>Deployment</h3>

-While a data science model will provide an answer, the key to making the answer relevant and useful to address the initial question, involves getting the stakeholders familiar with the tool produced.
+While a data science model will provide an answer, the key to making the answer relevant and useful to address the initial question involves getting the stakeholders familiar with the tool produced.
 In a business scenario, stakeholders have different specialties that will help make this happen, such as the solution owner, marketing, application developers, and IT administration.
 Once the model is evaluated and the data scientist is confident it will work, it is deployed and put to the ultimate test.

 In preparation for solution deployment, the next step is to assimilate the knowledge for the business group who would be designing and managing the intervention program to reduce readmission risk.